DataPlusProgram/GodotGoldSrcBSP/README.md

 This plugin supports various but not all entities.
 If you want a body to trigger/interact with the entities add it to the "hlTrigger" group.
+Currently a map generated at runtime supports more entities than one generated in the editor

 ## Lightmaps